Funded entitlements

 - Foster carers who are in employment in addition to their foster carers duties may be entitled to 30 hours funding from the term after a child is 9 months old.
 Please contact your social worker for further information.

-You may be able to get funded childcare if you have a 2-year-old and get certain benefits.
+You may be able to get funded childcare if you have a 2‑year‑old and meet certain eligibility criteria.

-- 15 hours for parents of 2 year-olds receiving some additional forms of government support if your child's age is from the term after they turn 2 years old - Check eligibility explained on the government website
+- 15 hours for parents of 2‑year‑olds receiving some forms of additional government support, which can include specific benefits, support linked to your child’s needs, or certain care arrangements.
+Your child can start from the term after they turn 2 – Check eligibility explained on the government website - Check eligibility explained on the government website

 All 3 and 4 year olds in England are also entitled to 15 hours of funded early education or childcare per week.